 This is another moving film, a documentary about a father searching for answers to help his son with autism.
-We can’t do the IMDb summary justice, so we’ll just share it here for you to know what this great movie is all about:
+We can’t do the IMDB summary justice, so we’ll just share it here for you to know what it’s all about:

 “Follow one man's 11,000 mile, 40 day journey across the American landscape to visit twenty families and individuals affected by autism while searching for answers for his own son.
 With interviews from around the nation that include the widest spectrum of backgrounds - each conducted in the participants' original language - the film weaves a broad and compelling tapestry across the spectrum of American life in all its faiths, disparities, colors, and cultures.
 What he learns along the way will change not only his life, but the lives of those he meets, forever.
 It's a story about the best days that still lie ahead for our nation, the families, and the people who give America its heart.”

 Fly Away is an emotional story about a mother doing her best to care for her daughter, who faces significant challenges due to being on the autism spectrum.

 This is a story about the decisions caregivers must make when parenting a child with special needs.

 This film was released in 2011, but it’s lessons are still relevant for parents today.

 This film follows a young girl, Milly, who finds herself living next door to a nonverbal boy with autism, Eric.

 With a backdrop of family loss and heartache in both Eric’s and Milly’s families, this movie addresses challenging topics in a heartfelt, uplifting way.
 That being said, parents who decide to watch this movie with their children may want to provide explanations and reassurance throughout.